MinionAttack/m3u-iptv-viewer/README.md

-# m3u8-iptv-viewer
+# M3U IPTV Viewer

-A lightweight website for easily viewing the contents of your IPTV provider's M3U8 file.
+A lightweight website for easily viewing the contents of your IPTV provider's M3U file.